Olympic Broadcasting Services: London 2012

-For the first time, OBS served as the host broadcaster at a Olympic Summer Games.
+For the first time, OBS served as the host broadcaster at an Olympic Summer Games.
 At London 2012, OBS produced 5,600 hours of coverage of which 1,300 hours were dedicated to live sports and ceremonies, across 30 competition venues.
 Over 1,000 HD cameras were deployed, including approximately 50 High Super Slow-Motion (HSSM) cameras, 3D cameras, and Super Hi-Vision (8K SHV) cameras, with SHV live coverage provided in collaboration with Japanese broadcaster NHK.
 At Eton Dorney, a 2,500 m cable camera was installed for the rowing events, offering sweeping 360-degree aerial views from up to 95 m above the water.

 The International Broadcast Centre (IBC), located in the Olympic Park in Stratford, accommodated nearly 5,900 OBS personnel and hosted multiple public viewing areas for 3D and SHV coverage.

-The Games reached 3.6 billion viewers globally and marked a major expansion of digital and multiplatform broadcasting, with audiences accessing content via TV, computers, tablets, and mobile devices.
+The Games reached 3.6 billion viewers globally and marked a major expansion of digital and multi-platform broadcasting, with audiences accessing content via TV, computers, tablets, and mobile devices.